 Email Home Page

-Passive Crossovers:
+Passive Crossovers

-Put your mouse over the crossover component values on each side of the graph to see how the slope slides as you change the crossover point.
+Position the mouse cursor over the crossover component values on each side of the graph to see how the slope slides as you change the crossover point.
 You should also notice how the coils roll off the high frequencies and the capacitors roll off the low frequencies.
 The straight line is the audio signal level with no crossover components in series with the speakers.
 The crossover points are roughly based on a 4 ohm speaker.
 The first time through, you should hold your mouse over each value until the image loads completely.

 CAPACITORS